petershin/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/customizing-localization/overriding-module-language-translations.md

 **`getKeys`:** Returns an `Enumeration` of the resource bundle's keys.

-Your resource bundle service component redirects the default language translations to your module's language translatio overrides.
+Your resource bundle service component redirects the default language translations to your module's language translation overrides.

 **Note:** Module language translation overrides for multiple locales require a separate resource bundle class for each locale.
 For example, the tutorial code has one for English, Japanese, and Portuguese.
 Each resource bundle must specify its locale in the `language.id` component property definition and in the language file qualified name parameter.
 For example, here is what they look like for the Japanese locale.